henkjannl/py-animate/README.md

 | **Cells**    | Specifies the value for the property of the item at the given time | Not every cell in a time/item combination has to have a value.<br>If a cell has no value, the transition happens smoothly between the time/value pairs that are defined |

 Remarks:
+* The `TABLE` allows a more compact way to describe transitions
+* A number is required in column A to distiguish the row from a comment row.
+However, the value of the time before the TABLE command is ignored.
+* The times in column A do not have to be ordered
+* If values for a property are missing for certain points in time, Animate will interpolate between the values that are present
+* If `FIRSTFRAME` and `LASTFRAME` are not specified, the animation will run from t=0 until the last point in time specified
+* Between time 0 and the first specified value, the property will be constant until the first specified value
+* Same for the last specified value until the end of the animation
 * A script can call more than one table.
 * More than one script can call the same table.
 If the table controls an item that is not in the calling script, the item is ignored
-* The table is called by the script using the `TABLE` command.
-A number is required in column A to distiguish the row from a comment row.
-However, the value of the time before the TABLE command is ignored.

 In [Example 2](examples/02-bulldozer-with-table/Readme.md), the `TABLE` command is demonstrated.